Legal Issues for Reiki Practitioners

 If you do use a “hands on” technique, then the following general guidelines are important for everyone to follow:

-- ALWAYS tell you client that he or she should let you know immediately if he or she feels uncomfortable at any time.
+- ALWAYS tell your client that he or she should let you know immediately if he or she feels uncomfortable at any time

 This is very important legislation because it is designed to protect you!
 Prior to this bill being passed, a strict interpretation of the law would have found anyone practicing any kind of unlicensed healing art in California as technically in violation of the Medical Practice Act.
 This means that this practitioner could be prosecuted for “practicing medicine without a license.”
 If you are willing to comply with SB-577, you can safely offer services in California without fear of being charged with what is a felony.

 Although you should verbally review much of this information with new clients, you definitely need to provide the following information in writing in situations where SB-577 applies.
 Additionally, all written information is to use “lay person language” that the client will understand.
 The contents should include:

 - A statement about what Reiki is not (e.g., it is not licensed, it is not considered to be traditional Western medicine)

 - An explanation of the theory behind Reiki

 - A description of the nature of the services that will be provided (e.g., what will be required of the client, what the client might experience)